 - 4 cups all-purpose flour

-- 1 cup olive oil or (½ vegetable and ½ extra virgin olive oil)
+- 1 cup olive oil or (½ neutral oil and ½ extra virgin olive oil)

 - 2 teaspoons anise seeds